 Indicator 1.2 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points Visibility and Urgency The leader and leadership team are visible and consistent with all expectations for both scholars and staff.
 They have a true sense of urgency and lead by example.
 Leaders are frequently present in classrooms, hallways, lunchrooms and other visible locations, engaging with scholars and staff.
 The leader and leadership team are visible and are mostly consistent with expectations for both scholars and staff.
 Leaders are frequently present in classrooms, hallways, lunchrooms and other visible locations, engaging with scholars and staff.
 The leader and leadership team are inconsistent with expectations for both scholars and staff.
 Leaders are sometimes in classrooms, hallways, lunch rooms and other visible locations, sometimes engaging with scholars and staff.
 The leader and leadership team are not consistent with expectations for staff and scholars.
-They are not visible in the building as a building leader. >90-100% of staff and scholars can site expectations and procedures for all areas of the school >70-90% of staff and scholars can site expectations and procedures for all areas of the school >50-70% of staff and scholars can site expectations and procedures for all areas of the school Less than 50% of staff and scholars can site expectations and procedures for all areas of the school Critical Attributes Leadership: Is often visible throughout the building at different times of the day Makes it a priority to be in classrooms building rapport with staff and scholars Reinforces expectations with scholars in various areas of the building Staff: Engages with leadership outside of main office Is held accountable for expectations via presence of Leadership Team Indicator 1.3 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points School-wide Systems There is evidence of a school-wide system for routines, procedures, and expectations that encourage staff and scholars to learn from their mistakes in a positive environment.
+They are not visible in the building as a building leader. >90-100% of staff and scholars can site expectations and procedures for all areas of the school >70-90% of staff and scholars can site expectations and procedures for all areas of the school >50-70% of staff and scholars can site expectations and procedures for all areas of the school Less than 50% of staff and scholars can site expectations and procedures for all areas of the school Critical Attributes ding at different times of the day oms building rapport with staff and scholars plars in various areas of the building Staff: Engages with leadership outside of Is held accountable for expectatio of main office ns via presence of Leadership Team Indicator 1.3 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points School-wide Systems There is evidence of a school-wide system for routines, procedures, and expectations that encourage staff and scholars to learn from their mistakes in a positive environment.
 All staff and scholars demonstrate proficiency with these routines, procedures, and expectations.
 There is evidence of a school-wide system for routines, procedures, and expectations that encourage staff and scholars to learn from their mistakes in a positive environment.
 Most staff and scholars demonstrate proficiency with these routines, procedures, and expectations.
 There is some evidence of a school- wide system for routines, procedures, and expectations that encourage staff and scholars to learn from their mistakes in a positive environment.
 Staff and scholars inconsistently follow these routines, procedures, and expectations.
 There is little to no evidence of a school-wide systems in the building.